 Reimbursement of Travel Expenses

-Award recipients will need to submit a completed and signed Travel Expense/Reimbursement Form (TVL-2) and required documentation to the ATL office within 10 days of trip completion.
+The ATL will not pre-pay any travel award expenses.
+Awardees must pay for all travel-related expenses and claim reimbursement after completion of the travel.
+Award recipients must submit a completed and signed Travel Expense/Reimbursement Form (TVL-2) and required documentation to the Academy for Teaching and Learning (313 Dowdy) within 10 days of trip completion.
 Information regarding travel expense reimbursement policies and procedures will be included with your award letter.

 - Title III funding (the source for Faculty Travel Grant awards) becomes available October 1 at the earliest, but may be delayed beyond this date.

 - It is expected that demand for travel awards will exceed the supply of funds available.
 Committee members will take into account the items listed in the Travel Grant Application Review Process section above to rank applications and make funding decisions.

 - Available funds will be divided between the fall and spring/summer funding periods.